 Brad Myers, Vice President and Senior Consultant

-Brad has over 29 years experience managing software development, network support and customer support operations in a variety of computing environments.
-Brad is currently a Vice President of IDS, Inc. and is working with the Naval Research Laboratory as a Sr. Consultant on the Defense Industrial Fund Management System (DIFMS) integration project team.
+Brad has over 30 years experience managing software development, network support and customer support operations in a variety of computing environments.
+Brad is currently a Vice President of IDS, Inc. and is working with the Naval Research Laboratory as the Deputy Project Manager for a agency wide data center and financial application deployment.
 Brad received his B.S. in Business Administration and an MBA (concentrating in Information Systems Management) from the University of Maryland.
 After earning his B.S. degree, Brad worked for ComTech Systems, Inc. configuring and installing business telecommunications systems.
 Brad moved to Tower Federal Credit Union where he performed a full range of Human Resource activities including recruiting, training, benefit analysis, and the implementation of an automated Human Resource Information System (HRIS).
 He then joined Government Technology Services, Inc. as their dedicated HRIS administrator working with the CYBORG HRIS in an Open VMS environment.
 From there Brad joined Computer Based Systems, Inc. and worked on contract with the NASA-Goddard Space Flight Center as a system engineer performing LAN and messaging administration, user support, and the desktop implementation of custom client server application - the Requirements Management System.
 In 1994 Brad joined Universal Hi-Tech Development as a Project Manager and Site Director on contract with the Army Research Laboratories (ARL).
 At ARL he was the hands-ons direct lead for two information support teams.
 These contract teams were responsible for the support, implementation, and troubleshooting of all enterprise networking strategies, help desk administration, software development and support of most of the Army Research Laboratories’ business applications.
 In 1998, Brad joined STI to manage a software development team with the Naval Research Lab.
 The software development team was supporting and re-engineering a custom Oracle RDBMS financial system for the Naval Center for Space Technology Division of NRL.
 Brad's broad range of system support, software engineering and technical management experience bring management diversity and a solid record of success to IDS, Inc.